dstackai/dstack/docs/docs/installation/index.md

 ## Configure backends

-To use `dstack` with your own cloud accounts, or Kubernetes, create the [`~/.dstack/server/config.yml`](../reference/server/config.yml.md) file and configure backends.
+To use `dstack` with your own cloud accounts or on prem servers, create the [`~/.dstack/server/config.yml`](../reference/server/config.yml.md) file and configure backends.

 ## Start the server